grab/engineering-blog/_posts/2024-10-09-transforming-the-analytics-landscape-with-RAG-powered-LM.md

 - **Versatility: Data-Arks** can be extended to everyone.
 Employees from various teams and functions at Grab can self-serve to upload any SQL query that they want onto the platform, allowing this tool to be used for different teams’ use cases.

-# Automating Regular Report Generation and Summarisation using Data-Arks and Spellvault
+## Automating regular report generation and summarisation using Data-Arks and Spellvault

 LLMs are just one piece of the puzzle, to build a comprehensive solution, they must be integrated with other tools.
 Figure 2 shows how different tools are used in executing report summaries in Slack.